-- 1. Homework: 24% (4% for each homework);
+1. Homework: 24% (3% for each homework);

-- 2. Mid-term exam: 32%

-- 3. Final exam: 44%
+Mid-term exam: 32% Final exam: 44%

-Two express-test problems will be given throughout the semester in class.
+Two express-test problems will be given throughout the semester at the end of some lectures.
 A correct answer to each express-test problem provides extra 5% towards the total final grade for the first student who reports a full correct answer.
 Partial answers can be awarded with 1 to 4%.